 For a description of the journal’s copyright and self-archiving policy, see the Review on SHERPA/RoMEO where the journal is registered as a green journal, which means authors can archive the pre- and post-print version or the publisher’s PDF of the article.

-The Review is currently seeking scholarly papers that apply critical analysis to current topics in the field of social work for its next volume, to be published Spring 2016.
+The Review is currently seeking scholarly papers that apply critical analysis to current topics in the field of social work for its next volume.
+Details about the submissions process will be posted soon.